fleetdm/fleet/docs/Contributing/FAQ.md

 Failed to run docker-compose
 ```

-You are probably running an old version of Docker.
-You should download the installer for your platform from https://docs.docker.com/compose/install/
+You're probably running an old version of Docker.
+Download the installer for your platform from the [Docker Documentation](https://docs.docker.com/compose/install/).

 ## What API endpoints does osquery and orbit need access to?